Anticipating practitioner questions on closed semantics, LLMs, and the philosophical sources behind the framework.

 But the RDBMS does not "have" the intension in the sense of understanding it.
 The database engine stores tuples and enforces constraints.
 It has no interpretant in Peirce's sense.

 The intension is a formal specification that enables human interpreters to understand what the relation means.
 It is a sign that points to meaning, not a container that holds meaning.
-The meaning lives in:
+The meaning lives in the people who designed the schema, write the queries, interpret the results, and maintain the shared practices around the system.

 The RDBMS preserves the formal structure faithfully.
 That is valuable.
 But preserving structure is not the same as possessing meaning.
-This reinforces the Article 1 position: formal artifacts (relation schemas, ORM diagrams, OWL ontologies) are tools that support shared meaning.
+This is consistent with the semantics article's argument: formal artifacts (relation schemas, ORM diagrams, OWL ontologies) are tools that support shared meaning.
 They do not contain meaning independently of interpretation.
+There is however one important sense in which a relvar's predicate does carry formal semantic weight: it defines what the relation is closed over.
+The Closed World Assumption operates over the predicate, not over the world at large, which is precisely why the relational model achieves formal constraint enforcement without claiming to model all of reality.

 Don't LLMs demonstrate that machines can understand semantics?
 They seem to grasp meaning in ways previous systems could not.